smatechnologies/ibm-i-agent-docs/docs/commands-utilities/file-arrival.md

     CALL QCMD before attempting to prompt, format, cancel and retrieve the command line.
-- From any IBM i command line, the Agent commands SMAGPL/SMASETLIBL or SMAGPL/SMAADDLIBL can be used to replace or amplify the job\'s library list with the complete set of Agent libraries.
+- From any IBM i command line, the Agent commands SMAGPL/SMASETLIBL or SMAGPL/SMAADDLIBL can be used to replace or amplify the job's library list with the complete set of Agent libraries.
 Then it is only necessary to type the command name before pressing F4=Prompt.